orjfickel/Weaponized-Baseball-Mod/README.md

 ## Throwing mechanics

-* Pressing a dedicated button (by default the back quote (\`)) switches between tee-up-mode, in which you automatically throw balls up softly, making them easier to hit with a bat.
+* Pressing a dedicated button while holding a bat (by default the back quote (`)) switches between tee-up-mode, in which you automatically throw balls up softly, making them easier to hit with a bat.
+Note that this only works by holding a bat in your main hand and a throwable in your off-hand
 * Crouching causes you to not pick up balls and to throw them slower.
 * Throwables are now affected by the player’s velocity at the moment of throwing.
+* You can set a custom key as the throw key, so that you reduce the risk of accidentally throwing away your diamonds

 ## Tools